readium/architecture/navigator/README.md

 While implementations can adopt different strategies, adapting to the strengths of each platform, the following principles should be followed for a default implementation of the navigator module:

 * prioritize the in-memory representation provided by the streamer over the JSON manifest for native implementations
-* if the navigator relies on the JSON manifest, stick to the de-serialized object instead of using a different model
+* if the navigator relies on the JSON manifest, stick to the shared model instead of using a different one
 * avoid fetching the JSON manifest over HTTP more than once, even if it is cached by an HTTP library
 * prioritize the use of webviews over iframes for HTML/XHTML documents
 * prioritize the use of native APIs to handle audio/video/images over a webview
 * avoid injecting JS/CSS/HTML if another option is available

-## Examples

-### Readium-1

-> Note: I'll let Ric & Daniel improve the following section.

-In Readium-1, the navigator is part of Readium Shared-JS:

-* it is responsible for parsing the JSON provided by the Core SDK (streamer), and has its own in-memory model of a publication
-* it uses an iframe to display the content, using multiple iframes to handle spreads in fixed layout publication
-* it is also responsible for injecting JS/CSS in each resource to handle pagination, CFI support and media overlays among other things

-### Folio Reader

-In the iOS version of Folio Reader Kit, there's also an equivalent of the navigator:

-* it uses the same in-memory model exposed by the parser
-* resources are fetched locally on the file system (each EPUB is unzipped)
-* CSS and JS files are injected in the HTML source before it is passed to the webview
-* it cycles between two or three UIWebview elements to handle pre-rendering and continuous scrolling, but doesn't support FXL